microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 **A library that provides foundational building blocks that can be assembled to create new design systems and component libraries.**

 * Exports of this package can generally be thought of as un-styled base components that implement semantic and accessible markup and behavior.
-* Use this library when you want to implement something like Google's Material Design or Twitter Bootstrap.
+* Use this library when you want to create something like Google's Material Design or Bootstrap.

 ```ts
 import {